kefohaine/kefoServer/README.md

 git clone https://github.com/kefohaine/kefoServer.git && cd kefoServer
 bash scripts/install/install.sh
 ```

-On a fresh box the repo is cloned for you over **HTTPS** (the repo is public — no GitHub SSH key has to be added to clone it).
-Everything lives under the checkout (`~/github/<repo>/`); every external, untracked artefact (containers' data, databases, uploads, the web root, module reports) lives under its `data/`, which `.gitignore` excludes. `root@kefoserver` is the **only** entry point (key-only SSH over the tailnet).
-The installer asks a few questions — each module gets an explicit `true`/`false`, then it requires the public SSH key of a device you control (SSH is key-only, so this is what makes the box reachable), and the last question offers opt-in remote access to your own GitHub account: say `true` and it mints an SSH key, prints the public half for you to add to GitHub, waits until GitHub accepts it and pushes.
-Then it hardens the host, creates the DNS records, issues certificates and builds the selected stack unattended — and once everything is green it offers, yes/no, to run the VPS performance pass (`scripts/ops/optimize.sh`).

 `scripts/install/uninstall.sh` reverses it in the same style — every prompt defaults to keep, operator data and the tailscale-only SSH path are never touched without an explicit confirm, and the tailnet membership goes last.